Olalekan4545/Palmoria-Workforce-Compensation-and-Diversity-Insights/README.md

 # Palmoria-Workforce-Compensation-and-Diversity-Insights

 ## Description
-This project analyzes the workforce compensation and diversity insights of Palmoria using data visualized in Power BI.
-It provides insights into gender distribution, salary gaps, bonus allocations, and performance ratings across departments and regions.
+This project provides a granular analysis into the workforce structure of Palmoria.
+As a Data Analyst, my goal was to evaluate how compensation is distributed across the organization and to identify potential gaps in gender diversity and pay equity.

+By analyzing salary, bonuses, and performance ratings, this dashboard serves as a strategic tool for leadership to ensure fair treatment and optimized budget allocation across all regions and departments.

 ## Objectives
 - Analyze gender distribution by region and department.